 A minimum of 30 semester hours past a master’s degree is required to earn the Ed.S.
 Coursework is taken at the 500/600 level.
 A minimum of 18 credits must be from the Instructional Technology program; a maximum of 12 credits may be from outside the program with permission of the academic advisor.
 Students also are required to complete a capstone experience, such as an action research project or internship.
 All work for the Ed.S. must be completed within a six-year period.

 Requirements for Admission:

-●A 500-700 word statement describing the educational challenges you have encountered in your work, and how you think the Ed.S. program might help you overcome those challenges and lead to a desired goal.
-You are encouraged to review the available course listings and mention a few specific courses from the instructional technology program, or other graduate areas, that would be relevant to your goals.
+● A 500-700 word statement describing the educational challenges you have encountered in your work, and how you think the Ed.S. program might help you overcome those challenges and lead to a desired goal.
+You are encouraged to review the available course listings and mention a few specific courses from the instructional technology program, or other graduate areas, that would be relevant to the your goals.